Bettina Goislard: Biography

+Death

-On 16 November 2003, while driving through the streets of Ghazni in a clearly identified UNHCR vehicle, she was shot at point-blank range by two men on a motorcycle.
+On 16 November 2003, while driving through the streets of Ghazni in a clearly identified UNHCR vehicle, Goislard was shot at point-blank range by two men on a motorcycle.
 She was pronounced dead upon arrival at a hospital some minutes later.
 Her two assailants were caught and beaten by a local crowd, and then taken into custody by local security forces.

-On 18 November, the Taliban claimed responsibility for her murder, citing Goislard's Christianity as their motivation.
+On 18 November 2003, the Taliban claimed responsibility for her murder, citing Goislard's Christianity as their motivation.
 The UN immediately scaled back its efforts in Afghanistan, withdrawing its international refugee workers from four provinces.
 Two days later, in accordance with her wishes, Bettina Goislard was buried in Kabul.

+Trial

 On 10 February 2004, her two assailants Zia Ahmad and Abdul Nabi, both government employees under the former Taliban régime, were convicted of the murder and sentenced to be executed.
 The men are said to be planning an appeal against the decision.
 A month later, Taliban rebels kidnapped a Turkish highway engineer and his Afghan driver and threatened to kill them unless Ahmad and Nabi were released.
 The Turkish engineer and his Afghan driver were released unconditionally a few months later.